FuelRats/api.fuelrats.com/README.md

 #### "Error: No Living connections"

 Elasticsearch isn't running.
 Refer to the [Running Without Vagrant](#without-vagrant) section.
-You may need to install Java to get it working.
+Elasticsearch also requires Java.

+#### "Missing indexes" or an empty object is returned

+Your databases are empty, home slice.
+You can use our [import script](bin/import.js) to grab a bunch of archived FuelRats data.

 ## Development